Choosing the right humidifier size matters more than the brand.

 Whole-House Humidifier Size Guide

-They are typically rated by:
+They are typically rated based on:

-• Total home square footage
+- Total home square footage

-• Climate severity
+- Climate severity

-• Heating system type
+- Heating system type

 Residential - Whole House Humidifier